 NeuroRT package drivers

-OpenViBE 1.1.0 and later come bundled with a free NeuroRT driver package from Mensia Technologies.
+From version 1.1.0 to 2.2.0, OpenViBE comes bundled with a free NeuroRT driver package from Mensia Technologies.
 These closed source drivers do not reveal how the communication between the server and the manufacturer APIs is carried out.
 The NeuroRT driver package provides the following drivers:

 |Brain Rhythm||BR8||NeuroRT Collection: Brain Rhythm 8||Stable||Yes, contact Mensia Technologies|

 |Wearable Sensing||Dry Sensor Interface: 7, 7 Flex, 7 Mini, 24||NeuroRT Collection: Wearable Sensing DSI||Stable||Yes, contact Mensia Technologies|